-Because Utah is a no-fault state, its laws limit the situations in which people injured in car accidents can step outside the no-fault rules and file a liability claim or lawsuit seeking compensation from others who may have caused the accident.
+Like all no-fault states, Utah limits the situations in which people injured in car accidents can step outside the no-fault system and file a liability insurance claim or car accident lawsuit against others who may have caused the accident.

 Before filing a lawsuit after a car accident in Utah, an injured person must first have incurred $3,000 in medical expenses stemming from the accident, or must have suffered certain kinds of serious injuries as a result of the accident.
 In Utah, the kinds of injuries that qualify under this "injury threshold" are:

-Besides the $3,000 in PIP coverage we've already discussed, Utah requires vehicle drivers to carry minimum auto insurance coverage if they want to drive legally in the state.
-As of 2011, Utah drivers were required to carry at least the following types and amounts of coverage:
+Besides the $3,000 in PIP coverage we've already discussed, Utah requires vehicle drivers to carry certain other minimum auto insurance coverage if they want to drive legally in the state:

-Car insurance carriers in Utah are required to include uninsured and underinsured motorist coverage with any car insurance policy issued in the state, but policy purchasers are free to reject this kind of coverage as long as they do so in writing.
+No. While car insurance carriers in Utah are required to include uninsured motorist coverage with any car insurance policy issued in the state, policy purchasers are free to reject this kind of coverage as long as they do so in writing.

-UIM coverage can be crucial if you're in an accident with a driver who doesn't have any insurance at all, or who doesn't have enough insurance to cover all of your losses, so it's a good idea to understand how it works.
+But consider that UIM coverage can be crucial if you're in an accident with a driver who doesn't have any insurance, so it's a good idea to understand how it works.
 Learn more about what happens if you're hit by an uninsured driver.